Future of political art in Hong Kong uncertain as Beijing tightens grip

 Hong Kong's unique cultural identity has underpinned the pro-democracy movement's messaging, and has also been communicated visually through art and design.

 "This movement has combined (different elements of) Cantonese culture -- the spoken language, the slang.
-You see a lot of characters, like Pepe the Frog, borrowed and transformed to fit the local context," said one of the curators of "Yellow Objects," a recent exhibition showcasing 18 protest posters designed by anonymous graphic designers.
+You see a lot of characters, like Pepe the Frog, borrowed and transformed to fit the local context," said one of the curators of "Yellow Objects," a recent exhibition showcasing 18 protest posters made by anonymous graphic designers.

 "You can see how we incorporated our cross-cultural influences -- manga, the West, games, graffiti -- and how it reflects growing up in this international city," said the curator.